 Austria’s world-famous ‘Bruckner Organ’

-In 2012, Heywood was invited for an immediate season return solo concert on the largest pipe organ in Austria: the world-famous ‘Bruckner Organ’.
+In 2012, Heywood was invited for an immediate season return solo concert on one of the largest pipe organs in Austria: the world-famous ‘Bruckner Organ’.

 Heywood and the complete Beethoven Symphonies

 Having become the first musician in history to have transcribed the complete Beethoven symphonies for concert organ solo, in 2018 Heywood commenced a major international project to record the complete Beethoven symphonies as a solo artist in a monumental cycle on landmark instruments across the globe.